vincentius9990/multimedia-gallery/README.md

 # multimedia gallery
 <b>SUMMARY<b><br>
 This website is developed to upload multimedia by user login.
 The multimedia are basically memes which can be videos, gif or images.
-The user is provided required to create an account before uploading the multimedia. there are various categories of the memes which can be accessed without the user l<<b>b>ogin.
+The user is provided required to create an account before uploading the multimedia. there are various categories of the memes which can be accessed without the user login.
 <br>
 <br><b>FUNCTIONAL REQUIREMENTS<b><br>
 <br><b>User login<b>